BabsLabs/errormoji/README.md

 ## Code of Conduct

 Everyone interacting in the Errormoji project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/errormoji/blob/main/CODE_OF_CONDUCT.md).

+---

+## Thank You for Using Errormoji!

+We appreciate you bringing a little more fun to your error messages.
+Happy coding!

+(╯°□°）╯︵ ┻━┻